 There are many benefits to creating teardowns for your potential clients.
 These include:

-- Real examples of your knowledge: There is no better way of providing proof of your experience and knowledge as a freelancer than showing your prospective clients.
+There is no better way of providing proof of your experience and knowledge as a freelancer than showing your prospective clients.
 A teardown shows exactly how you see a website and what you would do to improve it.
-The same way, you can show how to improve a process other than a website.
+In the same way, you can show how to improve a process other than a website.
+For example, as a SEO expert you could show how you would optimize content to rank it better on Google.

-- Brand awareness: While teardowns are useful to show your potential clients, they are also useful for creating more awareness about your brand as a freelancer.
-Share your teardowns on your social media platforms as evidence of your experience to help further establish yourself as an expert in your niche.
+While teardowns are useful to show your potential clients, they are also useful for creating more awareness about your brand as a freelancer.
+Share your teardowns publicly on your social media platforms as evidence of your experience to help further establish yourself as an expert in your niche.

 Teardowns focus on multiple elements of a website, analyzing how each one works and whether it positively contributes towards building an environment that may encourage visitors to convert into clients.